yakshaving-art/alertsnitch/README.md

 ## Readiness probe

-AlertSnitch offers a `/-/ready` endpoint which will return 200 if the application is ready to accept webhook posts.
+AlertSnitch offers a `/-/ready` endpoint which will return 200 if the application is ready to accept Webhook posts.

 During startup AlertSnitch will probe the MySQL database and the database model version.
 If everything is as expected it will set itself as ready.